FIX: Windows 10 update stuck at 32%

 cmd admin commands

-3. After typing and hitting the Enter after each line of code, you have to rename two folders called SoftwareDistribution and Cartroot2.
-Just type the code below for this purpose.
-Also remember to Hit Enter after each line of code.
+3. After typing and pressing Enter after each line of code, you need to rename two folders called SoftwareDistribution and Catroot2.
+For this purpose, type the code provided below.
+Remember to hit Enter after each line of code.

 ren C:WindowsSoftwareDistribution SoftwareDistribution.old